 Admission to the program follows the university's undergraduate admission requirements.

-AUS students transferring into the program must have a cumulative GPA of 2.00 or higher in undergraduate-level courses and must be approved by both the head of the department and the college associate dean.
-For information on how to submit a change of major request, please refer to Fields of Study/ Change of Major under the Academic Policies and Regulations section earlier in the catalog.
+AUS students transferring into the program must be in good academic standing and must meet the minimum cumulative GPA required for transfer into the program.
+In the event that there are more qualified AUS students transferring into the major than available spaces, students will be admitted based on academic achievement.
+For more details, please check with the head of the department or the college associate dean.
+For information on how to submit a change of major request, please refer to Fields of Study/Change of Major under the Academic Policies and Regulations section earlier in the catalog.